 Storage

-Focaccia can be stored at room temperature in an airtight container.
-It will dry out (as any bread will), but you can always pop it in the microwave for a few seconds to heat it up and help it soften again.
-Drizzle with additional olive oil before serving, if needed.
+Room Temperature Storage: Focaccia can be stored at room temperature in an airtight container for 2-3 days.
+It will begin to dry out, but you can always reheat it in the microwave for about 30 seconds to make it warm and soft again.
+If needed, drizzle with some additional olive oil.

 Black Pepper Focaccia